rse/microkernel/README.md

 Microkernel is JavaScript library, for use in [Node.js](http://nodejs.org/) environments, to structure and manage server applications with the help of modules, a stateful life-cycle, hooks, events, services and resources.
+It follows the Component-Orientation paradigm.

 Installation
 ------------